sboothza/JsonSerializer/README.md

 This package contains a JsonSerializer implementation.

-It's not very robust, and was meant to just test a theory - that serialization isn't nearly as hard as they make it out to be.
+It was meant to just test a theory - that serialization isn't nearly as hard as they make it out to be.

 **Conclusion** - it isn't.

+**However** - Deserialization is a bit of a bugger.

-Built with **.NET Standard 2.1** - no other dependencies.
+Built with **.NET 8.0** - no other dependencies.

-The tests are **.NET 6.0**, referencing nunit, newtonsoft
+The tests are **.NET 8.0**, referencing nunit, newtonsoft, system.text.json

 It exposes a signature very similar to the Newtonsoft.Json and System.Text.Json libraries.

 It should be possible to drop in with minimal changes.

-Version 1.0 - Not quite complete or fully tested yet.
+Version 2.0 - Not quite complete or fully tested yet.

+***

+## Performance

-Preliminary performance testing initially indicated much better performance, but now it seems to be on par with the System.Text.Json
+Preliminary performance testing initially indicated much better performance, but now is only slightly better.
+Which is still pretty cool.

+Looping 1000 times

+#### Serialization

+- MeasureCustomSerialize - 25.81ms
+- MeasureNewtonsoftSerialize - 35.89ms
+- MeasureMicrosoftSerialize - 30.74ms

+#### Deserialization

+- MeasureCustomDeserialize - 20.10ms
+- MeasureNewtonsoftDeserialize - 24.96ms
+- MeasureMicrosoftDeserialize - 22.94ms

 ***